3 Data wrangling II

 The idea here is that we want to do the same calculation mapped across each variable.
 The calculation here being count the number of missing values in each column.

-means return a data frame.
+We pipe surveys to the map_dfr() function where dfr means return a data frame.

-represents the input variable, depends upon the variables in surveys
+represents the input variable, depends upon the variables in surveys.

-The map function then does this for each variable in the surveys
+The map function then does this for each variable in the surveys dataframe

 and returns the output as a data frame.
-I’ve piped the output to glimpse()
+I’ve piped the output to glimpse() for

 readability.